svetava/ExpenseManager/README.md

 ## Future improvments

 1. I decided to skip the back-end at this stage to focus on learning Angular and building a fully functional front-end first.
 If I were to add the back-end, I would implement it using Java with Spring Framework, exposing RESTful APIs for CRUD operations on expenses (create, read, update, delete).
-The data would be stored in a relational database MySQL.
+For storage, I would start with an in-memory structure like a List or Map.
+I would also enable CORS to allow the Angular frontend to consume the API using HttpClient and handle loading/error states.

 The Angular front-end would communicate with the back-end via HTTP requests handled in Angular services, ensuring a clean separation of concerns and scalability for future features.